Published on August 02, 2023

 An e-bike is an electrically powered bicycle that uses rechargeable batteries to assist with pedaling.
 There are three classes of e-bikes:

+Class 1: the motor assists as you pedal and stops at 20 mph.
 Class 2: the motor assists up to 20 mph but also has a throttle-powered mode (no pedaling required).
+Class 3: the motor assists as you pedal and stops at 28 mph.

 There are currently no age restrictions for Class 1 and 2 e-bikes, but riders must be at least 16 years old to ride Class 3 e-bikes.